Handling of Config Files

 etc-update

 etc-update can be used to do the update.
-A general rule is, whatever you never touched can be updated, what you have updated should be saved before the update or merged with the update. etc-update has also the possibility to review the differences and merge it.
-Type in the number of the file to be updated, then you see the difference.
-When done, press Q and you will be asked for further actions as ignore the update for this file.
+A general rule is, whatever never got touched can be updated, what manually has been updated should be saved before the update or merged with the update. etc-update has also the possibility to review the differences and merge it.
+Type in the number of the file to be updated, then see the difference.
+When done, press Q.

 Alternatively the files can be merged manually using a regular editor and tools as diff.